XiaoleiLiuBio/G2P/README.md

 outgen: output path
 block: number of SNPs in each block
 rn: simulated sample size
+mutation: the frequency of new mutations
+mig: the ratio of immigrants (or emigrants) for each group
+genetic: genetic drift, which is the change in the frequency of an existing gene variant (allele) in a population due to random sampling of organisms
 impute: if 'impute' is added, major allele will be used to impute missing values
 ```